-In order to ensure that dividends tax is not withheld from dividends declared on shares held as a tax free investment in terms of section 12T of the Income Tax Act, the regulated intermediary through which the investments are held will need to be provided with the required declaration and written undertaking as contemplated in section 64H.
+Currently, in order to ensure that dividends tax is not withheld from dividends declared on shares held as a tax free investment in terms of section 12T of the Income Tax Act, the regulated intermediary through which the investments are held will need to be provided with the required declaration and written undertaking as contemplated in section 64H.
 Failing this, dividends tax will have to be withheld and the investor would need to seek a refund of the dividends tax from the regulated intermediary once the required declaration and written undertaking has been provided.
-The proposed amendment aims to remove this requirement insofar as tax free investments are concerned as there is no need for an investor to make this declaration in so far as the dividend relates to a tax free investment.
+The proposed amendment aims to remove this requirement insofar as tax free investments are concerned.